Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$

-which cannot be removed by field redefinitions and governs the interference between triplet and neutrino decay amplitudes, giving rise to a genuine hybrid source of CP violation \cite{HambyeRaidalStrumia,AntuschHybrid,FongRiottoReview}.This work establishes that the quasi-degeneracy in renormalizable \(\mathrm{SO}(10)\) models enforces the emergence of a genuinely new CP-violating invariant, which is absent in pure type-I or pure type-II leptogenesis.
+which cannot be removed by field redefinitions.
+This invariant governs the hybrid contribution to the lepton asymmetry and is absent in purely Type-I or Type-II leptogenesis scenarios \cite{HambyeRaidalStrumia,AntuschHybrid,FongRiottoReview}.

-The resulting resonant enhancement fundamentally alters the scaling behaviour of the generated baryon asymmetry.
-Without requiring extreme mass hierarchies or Yukawa tuning, the hybrid mechanism naturally reproduces the observed BAU for triplet and right-handed neutrino masses around \(10^{11}\,\mathrm{GeV}\), moderate washout, and $\mathcal{O}(1)$ phases.
-Moreover, the same CP-violating structure leads to correlated low-energy signatures, including lepton-flavour violation and electric dipole moments, rendering the scenario predictive and experimentally testable \cite{CiriglianoEDM,ACME2018,ACME2023}.
+The resulting resonant enhancement modifies the scaling behaviour of the generated baryon asymmetry.
+For triplet and right-handed neutrino masses around \(10^{11}\,\mathrm{GeV}\), moderate washout effects, and $\mathcal{O}(1)$ CP-violating phases, the hybrid mechanism can reproduce the observed BAU without requiring extreme Yukawa hierarchies or finely tuned mass splittings.
+Furthermore, the same CP-violating structure leads to correlated low-energy signatures, including lepton-flavour violation and electric dipole moments, providing potential experimental tests \cite{CiriglianoEDM,ACME2018,ACME2023}.